Best Ammonia Detector (for Leaks, Air Quality, Farms in 2023)

 Dr. Koz is the President of FORENSICS DETECTORS, where the company operates from the scenic Palos Verdes Peninsula in Los Angeles, California.
 He is a subject matter expert on gas sensor technology, gas detectors, gas meters, and gas analyzers.
 He has been designing, building, manufacturing, and testing toxic gas detection systems for over 20 years.

-Every day is a blessing for Dr. Koz.
-He loves to help customers solve their unique problems.
-Dr. Koz also loves spending time with his wife and his three children going to the beach, grilling burgers, and having a cold beer.
+Dr. Koz loves to help customers solve their unique problems.
+He also loves spending time with his wife and his three children going to the beach and grilling burgers.

 Read more about Forensics Detectors here.